Aritomo Yamagata’s Opulent Great Garden

 - Thirty stone lanterns 🏮 including an authentic one of the Kamakura period (1192 – 1333) and coming from Hannya-ji temple (Nara);

 - A Rakan statue dating back to the 16th century, placed near a small pond where flows a beautiful waterfall;

 - A 3-story pagoda, the iconic building of the Chinzan-so, that is said to be 500 or 600 years old.
 Its particularity lies in its construction that does not use nails and it formerly belonged to the Chikurin-ji temple (Hiroshima);

 - A chestnut tree, ranked goshinboku or "divine tree", which is the oldest of the garden and is identifiable thanks to its large 4,5 meters circumference trunk belted by a shimenawa rice straw cord;

 - The small Shinto shrine Shiratama Inari, that was relocated in 1924 from Kyoto’s Shimogamo, and provides an occasion for a short recollection with the guardian foxes.

 At the foot of the hotel 🏨’s glass building, the pond Yasuichi and a chapel named "Lumière" (Light) are used as ceremonial grounds for celebrating western-style weddings.

-Mucha-an, the restaurant in the heart of vegetation
+A restaurant in the heart of vegetation

 For those who would like to continue explorating, we recommend the visit of the neighboring Shin-Edogawa Garden (Higo Hosokawa Teien), smaller but with a unique ambiance, and the Edogawa Park that borders the Kanda River and becomes at the beginning of spring an ideal place for an informal picnic under the blooming cherry trees.